oneeve8/kobble-data/content/Tutorial2.md

 ***

-With your free Kobble app, all of your persKobble information is stored on your own personal computer.
+With your free Kobble app, all of your Kobble information is stored on your own personal computer.

 If you plan on creating, storing, and sharing a lot of information, you will want to activate a GitHub account.